Bryce B. DuBois, Ph.D.

 Providence, RI 02903

-2017 – Lecturer, History, Philosophy and Social Sciences Concentration, Rhode Island School of Design
+2017 – present Assistant Professor in Residence, History, Philosophy and Social Sciences Concentration, Rhode Island School of Design

 2017 Visiting Assistant Professor, Psychology Department.
 Providence College.